This Modern World: Publication history

-Perkins was first published in a magazine called Processed World.
-He adopted the subject matter of the consumer culture and the drudgery of work, a theme shared by the magazine, and entitled his comic strip This Modern World when it was launched in 1988.
+Perkins was first published in the Spring 1986 issue of Processed World.
+He adopted the subject matter of the consumer culture and the drudgery of work, a theme shared by the magazine, and entitled his comic strip This Modern World.
 In 1990, the strip began to be run in the SF Weekly, before being picked up in the fall of 1991 by the San Francisco Examiner.
 As his audience expanded, Perkins shifted the focus of the strip to politics.
 Perkins added papers throughout the 1990s, distributing his comic via self-syndication, a practice he has continued throughout his career.

 In 2009, Village Voice Media, publishers of 16 alternative weeklies, suspended all syndicated cartoons across their entire chain.
 Perkins thereby lost twelve client papers in cities, including Los Angeles, Minneapolis, New York, and Seattle, prompting his friend Eddie Vedder to post an open letter on the Pearl Jam website in support of the cartoonist.